 And amidst all this there are nine ‘regular’ web search results.
 While Trump’s official website is listed, it’s not the first regular result and the page is dominated by results from publishers: The Guardian, BBC, The Independent, Washington Post, The Atlantic, Vanity Fair, and NY Magazine.

-There’s a reason publishers tend to dominate such search results – I gave a talk about that topic in Paris last year – but believe it or not, that’s not where news websites get the majority of their Google traffic from.
-Nor is the news.google.com vertical a particularly large source of traffic: it only accounts for approximately 2% of traffic to news sites.
+There’s a reason publishers tend to dominate such search results – I’ve given conference talks about that topic – but believe it or not, that’s not where news websites get the majority of their Google traffic from.
+Nor is the news.google.com vertical a particularly large source of traffic: it only accounts for approximately 3% of traffic to news sites.
 So where does publishers’ search traffic come from?

 Well, news publishers depend almost entirely on the Top Stories carousel for their search traffic: